Testing leptogenesis and dark matter production during reheating with primordial gravitational waves: Leptogenesis and DM production during reheating

 The viable parameter space satisfying observed DM abundance is shown in Fig.~\ref{fig:dm}, where in the left panel we consider bosonic reheating, while the right panel considers fermionic reheating scenario.
 Here we have fixed $k=2$, such that the non-renormalizable DM-SM interaction is of dimension five $(d=5)$.
 For a fixed $n$, we vary the effective scale of interaction $\lNP$ and the DM mass in order to obtain the right abundance.
 The nature of the contours satisfying correct relic density can be understood, for example, from Eq.~\eqref{eq:ydm1} by noting that for $\mdm\ll\Trh$,

 which shows for a fixed $n,\,k$ and inflaton coupling (which in turn fixes $\Trh$), heavier DM requires larger $\lNP$-suppression to provide correct abundance.
 The same can also be shown for $\Trh<\mdm\ll\Tmax$, from Eq.~\eqref{eq:ydm2}.
 Here we choose inflaton couplings correspond to right baryon asymmetry, following Fig.~\ref{fig:asym}.
 It is therefore the same set of couplings that are responsible for the simultaneous generation of right baryon asymmetry and DM abundance.
-For the bosonic reheating scenario, we choose $\mueff=10^{10}$ GeV\footnote{Note that $\mu$ being a dimensionful coupling (following from a super-renormalizable operator), can in principle take the value as large as $\mu\lesssim m_\phi$.}, as a result, for a fixed DM mass, $n=2$ case requires smaller $\lNP$ compared to $n=4,\,6$ as in the former case the reheating happens late, resulting in larger entropy dilution of the DM relic.
-The same is also seen in case of fermionic reheating, where we choose $\yeff=4\times10^{-5}$ for $n=2$, while for $n=4,\,6$ we consider $\yeff=5\times10^{-3}$.

-It is imperative to underscore the necessity of incorporating the dynamics of the preheating phase.
-It is already established that, during the period of reheating, the equation of state (EoS) parameter asymptotically approaches $w \to 1/3$ for $n \gtrsim 3$, a consequence of inflaton fragmentation and parametric resonance~\cite{Amin:2010dc,Lozanov:2019jxc,Garcia:2023eol,Garcia:2023dyf}.
-This suggests that preheating plays a crucial role in efficiently transitioning the Universe into a radiation-dominated phase.
-However, the complete dissipation of the inflaton’s energy necessitates perturbative decay through trilinear couplings between the inflaton and its daughter particles, a process anticipated to dominate the final stages of the post-inflationary heating phase~\cite{Kofman:1997yn,Kofman:1985aw}.
-Furthermore, as it has been shown in~\cite{Drewes:2017fmn,Drewes:2019rxn} in context with $\phi^2$ potential, perturbative reheating is valid for inflaton-scalar coupling $\mu/m_\phi\lesssim 10^{-5}$ or inflaton-fermion coupling $y_\psi\lesssim 10^{-5}$, which we have considered for $n=2$ scenario in Fig.~\ref{fig:asym}.
-However, for $n>2$, the non-perturbative effects can become important.
-Such analysis is beyond the scope of the present paper.